Mastro 👨🍳 Docs

 The whole source code of Mastro is just ~700 lines of TypeScript, which easily fits into an LLM’s context (or a human’s).
 And just like types prevent humans from making stupid mistakes, they do the same for LLMs.

-To say that AI is a controversial topic may be an understatement.
+To say that AI in general, and agentic coding in particular, are controversial topics may be an understatement.
 I’m not here to tell you what to think about AI.
 Personally, I see a number of downsides, but also some potential.
 LLMs can produce a lot of slop and terrible code.
 But when used properly, they can also be a big help, especially when learning.
-I have hopes for local models, but as of today, they’re not quite where Claude Code, Cursor and GitHub Copilot seem to be.
+I have hopes for local models, but as of today, they’re not quite where Claude Code and Codex seem to be.

 The best way to get to know something new is usually to just try it out.
 Always wanted to create or overhaul your personal website or blog?
-Or just do a silly dummy project!
+Now is the time!
+Or just create a silly dummy website!

 Create a new Mastro project with: